eclipse-tractusx/managed-identity-wallet/README.md

 ### docker

 1. Run `task docker:start-app` and wait until it shows "Started ManagedIdentityWalletsApplication in ... seconds"
-2. Run `task app:get-token` and copy the token (including "BEARER" prefix) (Mac users have the token already in their clipboard :) )
+2. Run `task app:get-token` and copy the token (including "BEARER" prefix) (Mac users have the token already in their clipboard)
-3. Open API doc on http://localhost:8000 (or what port you configured in the _env.local_ file)
+3. Open API doc on http://localhost:8000 (or what port you configured in the *env.local* file)
 4. Click on Authorize on swagger UI and on the dialog paste the token into the "value" input
 5. Click on "Authorize" and "close"
 6. MIW is up and running

 # End Users

 See OpenAPI documentation, which is automatically created from the source and available on each deployment at the `/docs/api-docs/docs` endpoint (e.g. locally at http://localhost:8087/docs/api-docs/docs).
 An export of the JSON document can be also found in [docs/openapi_v001.json](docs/openapi_v001.json).

 # Test Coverage

 Jacoco is used to generate the coverage report.
 The report generation and the coverage verification are automatically executed after tests.

 The generated HTML report can be found under `jacoco-report/html/`

-To generate the report run the command
+To generate the report run the command:

 ```
 task app:test-report
 ```

-To check the coverage run the command
+To check the coverage run the command:

 ```
 task app:coverage